luiscantero/windows-service-dotnet-core-webapi/README.md

 5. Copy Web API bootstrapping code from `Program.cs` to the same file in the Windows Service, make sure an `IWebHost` is returned to be able to call `.RunAsService()`.

 6. Install/uninstall service
-- Copy `libuv.dll` from `\packages\Libuv.1.10.0\runtimes\win-<x86|x64>\native` to compile output folder
-- Use x86 version when compiling Windows Service as x68 or Any CPU, otherwise x64, configure under Properties --> Build --> Platform Target

 - Open Admin Command Prompt
   - cd to folder containing `FileWinSvcWebApi.exe`, e.g. bin\<Debug|Release>\